Visoneers/Pinaka/README.md

 ## Running this project
 To get this project up and running you should start by having Python installed on your computer.
 It's advised you create a virtual environment to store your projects dependencies separately.
-You can install virtualenv with
 ```
 pip install virtualenv
 ```